idrummer83/Smooth-Anchor-Scrolling/README.md

 ## Info

-I have written the Smooth Anchor Scrolling to improve the weight of your callbacks.
-I was using Twitter's Bootstrap 3.0 when i wrote this and i'm surprised they haven't yet built anything in.
+I have written the **Smooth Anchor Scrolling** to improve the weight of your callbacks.
+I was using Twitter's [Bootstrap 3.0](http://getbootstrap.com/) when i wrote this and i'm surprised they haven't yet built anything in.
 Alas!
-I have written a super lightweight smooth scroll plugin free for you all to use.
-I have deliberately not included a plugin such as Scrollspy as i built this for use with Bootstrap that already has Scrollspy within.
+I have written a *super lightweight smooth scroll plugin* free for you all to use.
+I have deliberately not included a plugin such as Scrollspy as i built this for use with [Bootstrap](http://getbootstrap.com/) that already has Scrollspy within.

-Go to Section 4

 ## Compatibility